KasperskyLab/Kaspresso/README.md

 #### Stability

-Flakiness in UI tests means that one test can pass 10 times in a row, but breaks on the eleventh attempt.
-The reason for failure is so mysterious and unpredictable, and all of this magic sometimes forces you to cry when nobody sees you.
-Unfortunately, the most popular reason for such behavior is the instability of ui-tests libraries (Espresso and UI Automator). <br>
+Sometimes your UI test passes ten times, then breaks on the eleventh attempt for some mysterious reason.
+It’s called *flakiness*.

-**Kaspresso eliminates instability of ui-tests libraries** thanks to DSL wrappers and the new mechanism of interceptors where all failures are caught. <br>
+The most popular reason for flakiness is the instability of the UI tests libraries, such as Espresso and UI Automator.
+To eliminate this instability, Kaspresso uses DSL wrappers and [interceptors](#Interceptors).

-More detailed info about interceptors is [here](/wiki/03_Kaspresso_configurator.md#kaspresso-interceptors-based-on-kakaokautomator-interceptors) and [here](/wiki/03_Kaspresso_configurator.md#some-words-about-behavior-interceptors).
-Also, [some sweet features](/wiki/04_How_to_write_autotests.md#sweet-additional-features) helping to resolve a lot of typical problems are available in Kaspresso.
+Also, [some Kaspresso features](/wiki/04_How_to_write_autotests.md#sweet-additional-features) can help you resolve a lot of typical problems in UI testing.

 #### UI-test libraries acceleration